 If you take an introduction to photography class, more than likely, the very first thing you will learn is the “Rule of Thirds.”
 Even if you haven’t taken a photography class, you have probably still heard this term.

-The idea is that your composition is divided into nine squares – three across, and three down.
-In most DSLR cameras, you can activate a grid within your viewfinder to help you visualize the squares in your composition.
+The idea is that your composition is divided into nine squares – three across, and three down, as you can see in the image above.
+In most DSLR cameras, you can activate a grid like this within your viewfinder to help you visualize the squares in your composition.

 Now, the intersections of the squares are considered visual hot-spots.
 These are the points of your photo where the eye will naturally focus, so placing your subject, or areas of the photo that you wish to highlight, around these intersections will create tension in your photo, making it more visually dynamic.

-In this photo, the subjects are placed directly on an two intersection over the right third of the frame.
+In this photo, the subjects are placed directly on two intersecting hot-spots over the right third of the frame.

 In this photo, since the branches are various heights, the rule of thirds really came in handy.
 The top branch falls in the upper right intersection.
-Your eye starts there and flows to the other intersections that intersect the lower branch.
+Your eye starts there and flows to the hotspots intersecting the lower branch.

-In this shot the connection and emotion is happening along the top third of of the image and near the intersecting points.
+In this shot the connection and emotion are happening along the top third of of the image and near the intersecting points.

-The rule of thirds is a great guideline for composition, but just like any other rule or guideline, breaking it can make for very interesting results in some cases.
-However, learning the rule of thirds, and letting it become second nature, will help you break the rule more effectively, so having a firm grasp on this concept will help you experiment more in the long run!
+The Rule of Thirds is a great guideline for composition, but just like any other rule or guideline, breaking it can make for very interesting results in some cases.
+However, learning the rule of thirds, and letting it become second nature, will help you break this rule more effectively, so having a firm grasp on this concept will help you experiment more in the long run!